ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain how they are making new source code open and reusable.
+* Explain how they are making new source code open and reusable.
-* show their code in an open internet source code repository.
+* Show their code in an open internet source code repository.
-* explain what licences they are using to release code during beta.
+* Explain what licences they are using to release code during beta.
-* confirm that they own the intellectual property.
+* Confirm that they own the intellectual property.
-* explain how a team in another department can reuse their code.
+* Explain how a team in another department can reuse their code.
-* explain what code from other teams/service they are using.
+* Explain what code from other teams/service they are using.

 ## Point 9: Use open standards and common government platforms where available.